Ontario’s race with the smallest footprint!

 What are the runners saying about the Run Off-the-Grid?

-“I spent most of the race thinking ‘why would anyone do this on purpose?’.
+“I spent most of the race thinking ‘why would anyone do this on purpose?’
 And now I can’t wait to start training for the next one.
 Thanks for making my first race ever a terrific experience.
-Dinner and the eco-shower alone made it all worthwhile!”
+Dinner and the eco-showers alone made it all worthwhile!”